Bon Scott: 1946–1964: Early years

 Ronald Belford Scott was born on 9 July 1946 at Fyfe Jamieson Maternity Hospital in Forfar, Scotland, to Charles Belford "Chick" Scott (1917–1999) and Isabelle Cunningham "Isa" Mitchell (1917–2011).
-He grew up in Kirriemuir and was the Scotts' second child; their first was a boy born in 1943, Sandy, who died shortly after birth.
-A third child, Derek, was born in 1949.
+He grew up in Kirriemuir and was the Scotts' second child.
+A third child, another son, was born in 1949.
 Chick and Isa ran the family bakery in Kirriemuir's Bank Street.
 The family emigrated from Scotland to Australia in 1952.

 The Scotts lived in the Melbourne suburb of Sunshine, Victoria, and Scott attended the nearby Sunshine Primary School.
 He received the nickname "Bon" shortly after starting school; because there was another Ronald in the class, his classmates played on the phrase "Bonnie Scotland".
-A fourth child, Graeme, was born in 1953.
+A fourth child, a son, was born in 1953.

 In 1956, the family moved to Fremantle, Western Australia.
 Scott joined the associated Fremantle Scots Pipe Band, learning the drums.
 He attended North Fremantle Primary School and later John Curtin Senior High School until he dropped out at the age of 15.
 He subsequently worked as a farmhand and a crayfisherman, and was later a trainee weighing-machine mechanic.
 In 1963 he spent a short time in Fremantle Prison's assessment centre and nine months at the Riverbank Juvenile Institution, relating to charges of giving a false name and address to the police, having escaped legal custody, having unlawful carnal knowledge, and stealing 12 impgal of petrol.
 He attempted to join the Australian Army, but was rejected and deemed "socially maladjusted".